gandlafbtc/cashu-newuser-faq/README.md

 BTC Sessions-Cashu and Nutstash Wallets: https://www.youtube.com/watch?v=riTRD0BdMDI

-If you want to use this FAQ in https://chatpdf.com, simply drag the PDF to the site.
+If you want to use this FAQ in https://chatpdf.com, simply drag the cashu-newuser-faq .pdf file to the chatPDF site.

 <h2>MINTS</h2>